AristidesAI/TDInput-Privacy-Policy/privacy.md

 When you open the Recordings folder in the app and tap "Save" on a clip, TDLidar uses **write-only Photos access** (`PHPhotoLibrary.requestAuthorization(for: .addOnly)`) to copy that single clip into your Photos library.
 TDLidar **cannot read your existing photos or videos** — the access is strictly write-only and limited to clips you explicitly export.

 You can delete recordings from inside the app at any time.
 Uninstalling TDLidar removes the in-app recordings; clips already exported to Photos remain in Photos until you delete them.

 ---

+## In-App Purchases & TDLidar Pro Subscription (NEW IN 7.0)

+TDLidar 7.0 introduces an optional paid feature tier — **TDLidar Pro** — sold as one of two in-app purchases through Apple's App Store:

+- **TDLidar Pro Yearly** (`aristides.lintzeris.TDLidar.pro.annual`) — auto-renewing subscription, $9.99/year, includes a 7-day free trial for new subscribers.
+- **TDLidar Pro Lifetime** (`aristides.lintzeris.TDLidar.pro.lifetime`) — non-consumable one-time purchase, $29.99, never expires.

+The free tier of TDLidar continues to include every feature shipped in 6.x.
+Pro adds HD depth output, edge-preserving smoothing, additional colormaps, point cloud OSC streaming, head-overlay mode, alpha-channel NDI, and Raw-mode customization.

+### Payment processing

+**All payment processing for TDLidar Pro is handled exclusively by Apple Inc. via the App Store.** TDLidar does not receive, process, view, or store any payment information — no card numbers, no billing addresses, no Apple ID details, no purchase tokens.
+Payment is charged to the Apple ID of the device on which the purchase is made.

+The only purchase data TDLidar reads is Apple's `Transaction.currentEntitlements` API, which returns a yes/no entitlement state ("Pro is unlocked" / "Pro is not unlocked") and is used solely to gate Pro-only feature toggles inside the app.
+The entitlement state is cached locally in `UserDefaults` so a paying customer can use Pro features offline; it is never transmitted off the device.

+### Subscription terms

+- **Auto-renewal:** The Pro Yearly subscription auto-renews at the end of each annual period unless cancelled at least 24 hours before the renewal date.
+- **Free trial:** The 7-day free trial is offered to new subscribers only.
+If you cancel during the trial, you are not charged.
+If you do not cancel, the subscription begins automatically at the end of the trial.
+- **Cancellation:** You can cancel at any time in **iOS Settings → Apple ID → Subscriptions** (or via the App Store app → your account → Subscriptions).
+Cancellation takes effect at the end of the current paid period — Apple does not pro-rate.
+- **Lifetime purchase:** The Lifetime in-app purchase is one-time and never renews.
+It is tied to the Apple ID that made the purchase and can be restored on any device signed in with the same Apple ID via the **Restore Purchases** button in the paywall or in Settings → TDLidar Pro.

+### Refunds

+All refund requests for TDLidar Pro are handled by Apple under their standard refund policy.
+To request a refund, visit <https://reportaproblem.apple.com>.
+TDLidar (Aristides Lintzeris) does not have access to your payment information and cannot issue refunds directly — Apple is the only party who can.

+### Standard EULA

+Use of the TDLidar Pro in-app purchases is governed by Apple's Standard End User License Agreement: <https://www.apple.com/legal/internet-services/itunes/dev/stdeula/>.
+By purchasing TDLidar Pro you agree to those terms in addition to this Privacy Policy.

+### Restore Purchases

+Per App Store Review Guideline 3.1.1, the **Restore Purchases** button is provided in two locations: at the bottom of the in-app paywall, and in Settings → TDLidar Pro.
+Tapping it calls Apple's `AppStore.sync()` API to refresh entitlements from your Apple ID — useful after reinstalling the app, switching to a new device, or resolving any "Pro features locked" state for a paid subscriber.

+---